 We now have many options but the prime ones are:

 By careful selection it is possible to reduce ones weighed at hand luggage check-in communication equipment down to approach 5 kgs including picnic rucksack but only if the XDA and T610 are carried in pockets in their simple leather cases and the camera is on a neck strap with its spare batteries etc .
 Substituting the Wind Netbook for the Laptop saves 1.3 kg

-We still use the O2 XDA Executive for easy cheap email access as well as an interface between the laptop/netbook and the internet whilst abroad and see a continuing role for such sophisticated PDAs in the future.
-The dual booted Netbook primarily running Linux has been so successful for use at home and on the move we have bought a second one which we also carry much of the time - replacing laptops with such machines and running them under Linux is the way forwards for mobile use, perhaps with a big sceen for use at home or on the boat.
-The migration to Linux is covered in Ubuntu Linux on the Move - in fact we have been using Ubuntu Linux for all Internet access whilst away from home for the last two and a half years without any problems and that is certainly the way for the future.
-Our only use now for Windows whilst mobile is to synchronise/backup the Windows based PDA.
-The Vodafone Prepay Mobile Broadband USB dongle provides cheap fast and reliable internet access in the UK and we are often connected for hours on end.
-Wifi/Routers into which a USB stick can be plugged are just appearing from '3' and that may well be the way forwards on the boat so we can share a single connection.
+The O2 XDA Executive has now been replaced by a Samsung Galaxy S3 Android phone for easy cheap email access as well as an interface between the laptop/netbook and the internet whilst abroad and we see an increasing role for such sophisticated PDAs in the future.
+The dual booted Netbook primarily running Linux has been so successful for use at home and on the move we have bought a second one which we also carry much of the time - replacing at least one laptop with such a machine and running them under Linux is the way forwards for mobile use, perhaps with a big sceen for use at home or on the boat.
+The migration to Linux is covered in Ubuntu Linux on the Move - in fact we have been using Ubuntu Linux for all Internet access whilst away from home for the last seven years without any problems and that is certainly the way for the future.
+The Vodafone Prepay Mobile Broadband USB dongle provide cheap fast and reliable internet access in the UK and we are often connected for hours on endbut is being replaced by a Mifi 3G Mobile Wifi router or tethering from an Android phone most of the time

 | Copyright © Peter and Pauline Curtis